A step by step Arch Linux installation guide

 Chroot to the installed system

-Next, chroot (change root) to your account that is mounted to /mnt using the BASH environment:
+Next, chroot (change root) to your system that is mounted to /mnt using the BASH environment:

 arch-chroot /mnt /bin/bash

-This way you change your live environment to the root environment of the installed Arch system.
-This way, you will be able to access the system as a root user.
-A bit later, you will have to add the regular user.
+You change your live ISO environment to the root environment of the installed Arch system.
+This way, you access the system as a root user.
+A bit later, you will also add the regular user.

 and press Enter.